bowenlong1/E-commerce-recommendation/README.md

-Hi Amy, I found this slides presented in the previous executive meeting in Q1 2021, so the original goal of the experiment is to offer repo customer that don’t choose reinstatement, rewrite – as the second option.
-We learned that:
+I found these slides from the previous executive meeting in Q1 2021.
+The original goal of the experiment was to offer repossessed customers who don’t choose reinstatement a rewrite as a second option.
+Here’s what we learned:

-1. Reinstatement is high in the experiment period, proactively push rewrites will be disadvantageious
+Reinstatement rates were high during the experiment period, so proactively pushing rewrites may be disadvantageous.
-2. Eventhough every day there are hundred of customer eligible for rewrites, but we have difficuities reaching out to them once they are repo secured
+Although hundreds of customers are eligible for rewrites daily, we face challenges reaching them once their repossession is secured